Best CBD for Anxiety

 • Cost

-Cost is our next most important criterion since CBD can get extremely expensive quickly.
-Strong customer service is a nice touch, including everything from a quick response to chat messages to subscription programs and assistance programs for marginalized populations who need CBD but may not be able to afford it otherwise.
+Cost is our next most important criterion since CBD can be quite expensive.
+Because of this, we kept an eye out for cost-saving avenues, like subscription deals or assistance programs for marginalized populations who need CBD but may not be able to afford it otherwise.

 Formulation

-If you’re looking to avoid that much THC or you want to include additional ingredients to improve your anxiety levels, Lazarus Naturals’ CBD Relax capsules are going to be your best bet as long as you can take pills without trouble.
-These capsules are in direct competition with Medterra’s Keep Calm gummies, as both have ashwagandha and L-theanine, two ingredients repeatedly shown to lower anxiety levels at the source.
-However, the CBD Relax capsules have 50mg more ashwagandha and contain vitamin B6 and chamomile, two more ingredients with anxiety-reducing capabilities (though their abilities aren’t as conclusive in research).
+If you’re looking to avoid THC or you want to include additional ingredients to improve your anxiety levels, Lazarus Naturals’ CBD Relax capsules are going to be your best bet as long as you can take pills without trouble.
+These capsules (which also use MCT oil) are in direct competition with Green Road’s Stress Aways gummies, as both have ashwagandha and L-theanine, two ingredients repeatedly shown to lower anxiety levels in studies.

 Gummies are convenient, but because they require more effort for our bodies to break down than the exterior of a capsule, what you get from it is less consistent than something in capsule form.
-We generally recommend capsules if you aren’t taking an oral sublingually, and with four additional anxiety-reducing ingredients and origins in USDA organic hemp, Lazarus Naturals’ CBD Relax capsules stand out as a winner.
-However, our testing team was very impressed by Medterra’s Keep Calm gummies; though gummies are susceptible to lower effectiveness, these gummies were potent and effective — a very good choice for those who don’t want to swallow capsules.
+Because of this, we generally recommend capsules if you aren’t taking an oil sublingually, and with four additional anxiety-reducing ingredients and origins in USDA organic hemp, Lazarus Naturals’ CBD Relax capsules stand out as a winner.
+However, our testing team was very impressed by Green Roads Stress Aways gummies; though gummies are susceptible to lower effectiveness, these were potent and effective — a good choice for those who don’t want to (or can’t) swallow capsules.

 Safety